freya022/BotCommands-Wiki/docs/using-commands/application-commands/writing-slash-commands.md

 ## Annotated commands

-Annotated command methods must be annotated with `#!java @JDASlashCommand`, where you can set the scope, name, description, etc..., while the declaring class must extend `ApplicationCommand`.
+Annotated command methods must be annotated with `#!java @JDASlashCommand`, where you can set the name, description, etc...

-!!! question "Why do I need to extend `ApplicationCommand`?"

-    As a limitation of annotated commands,
-    you are required to extend this class as it allows the framework to ask your commands for stuff, like what guilds a command should be pushed to, getting a value generator for one of their options, and also getting choices.

 [//]: # (TODO add tip with live template)